MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsOrganizationalAutoAttendantDialScope.md

 # New-CsOrganizationalAutoAttendantDialScope

 ## SYNOPSIS
-Use New-CsOrganizationalAutoAttendantDialScope cmdlet to create dial-scopes for use with Organizational Auto Attendant (OAA) service.
+Use New-CsOrganizationalAutoAttendantDialScope cmdlet to create dial-scopes for use with Auto Attendant (AA) service.

 ## SYNTAX